 Birthday Paradox Calculator

-Discover the surprisingly high probability that at least two people in a group share a birthday.
-Use it to demonstrate the birthday paradox in classrooms or trivia nights.
+Find the surprisingly high probability that at least two people in a group share a birthday.
+Use it to demonstrate why coincidences are far more likely than intuition suggests.

 About this calculator